OctavioPinoRosas/liat_demo_robot/README.md

 # LIAT DEMO ROBOT
 ## Introduction
 This package enables the control of a mobile robot and a robotic arm using a single joystick.
 It has been specifically tested with the HunterSE mobile robot and the ViperX robotic arm, model vx300s.
-The arm use inverse kinematics to get the end-effector of the robot.
+The arm uses inverse kinematics to get the end-effector of the robot.

 Note: This package was provided using ROS2 version humble and the control joystick Logitech F710 and a PS4 control.